I went to my office, closed my door, sat at my desk and thought:

 If all else fails, it’s time to change your environment

 Repeat after me: I deserve to have managers that brag about me.
-That celebrate me and my hard work and success.
+That celebrates me and my hard work and success.

 And not just once a year at the company Annual Meeting, but on a regular basis.
 You deserve to be in a company where you’re not only recognized for your accomplishments, but that is a cultural fit for you.